ehoversten/Teaching_Review/javascript/arrays/arrays.md

 ```

 &nbsp;
-### We can also use a built-in javasript array method to add data to the array.
+### We can also use a built-in javascript array methods to add data to the array.

-### Using the push() method, we add an item to the end of an array.
+* ### Using the push() method, we add an item to the end of an array.

 ```javascript
 fish.push("whale");